 The technology landscape is evolving every single day.
 Healthcare agencies must ensure they have people on their teams who understand these developments and drive change.
 Though the insights and industry wisdom from veteran employees remain valuable, agencies should make investments – both in time and monetarily – to ensure that they have a healthy mix of people with varying experience levels, backgrounds, and talents that can contribute to creating a more dynamic agency.

 Investing in talent and training existing employees, especially those closest to the business, presents numerous benefits.
-Additionally, healthcare agencies are benefiting by hiring outside the organization, gaining greater diversity of thought, especially around technology and data.
-It’s a balancing act, but an important one in order to ensure diverse perspectives at the table.
+Additionally, healthcare agencies benefit from hiring outside the organization and gaining greater diversity of thought, especially around technology and data.
+It’s a balancing act, but it helps ensure diverse perspectives at the table.

 The Importance of Connecting the Dots to Design a Successful Campaign